lifuguan/nwpu-CV-research-group/content/authors/范樱子/_index.md

 ---
 # Display name
-title: Jingfeng Li
+title: Yingzi Fan

 # Username (this should match the folder name)
 authors:
-  - Jingfeng Li (李靖峰)
+  - Yingzi Fan (范樱子)

 # Is this the primary user of the site?
 superuser: false